khushiBiyani/CompilersAssignment_2/Phase 1/README.md

 To modify the input file:
-Please change the file read statement on line __ by modifying the file name in double quotes
+Please change the file read statement on line number 123 by modifying the file name in double quotes